What is conservation genomics?

 Studying genetic diversity

-Genetic diversity can be assessed by sequencing specific regions of DNA.
-DNA microsatellites are one such region, these highly repetitive sequences are often more diverse in individuals within a healthier population.
-Another method is through the identification of deleterious alleles.
-Deleterious alleles are versions of a gene known to have a negative effect on an organism and are often caused by a mutation or structural variants (SVs).
+Genetic diversity can be assessed by sequencing specific regions of DNA, such as DNA microsatellites — highly repetitive sequences — or single nucleotide polymorphisms (SNPs).
+These regions of DNA often show greater variation amongst individuals within a diverse population.
+Another important method involves the identification of deleterious alleles, which are gene variants known or predicted to have a negatively impact an individual.
+These are often caused by mutations or structural variants (SVs).

-Assessing genomic health is not only a key way of identifying the overall health of a population but is also an early indicator that a species might be beginning to decline and that necessary measures need to be taken.
+Assessing genomic health is not only vital for assessing a population's overall condition, but also serves as an early warning signal that a species might be beginning to decline, signalling the need for intervention.

 High-resolution identification

-The ability to delineate between different populations and sub-population is vital for effective monitoring and conservation strategies.
-In the past, this was done through phenotypic methods (observable traits, such as fur colour), or DNA barcodes — small regions of standardised DNA or genes present in almost all organisms genomes but, divergent between species.
+The ability to delineate between populations and sub-populations is vital for effective monitoring and conservation strategies.
+In the past, this was done through comparing phenotypes (observable traits, such as fur colour) or DNA barcodes — small regions of standardised DNA present in almost all organisms genomes but divergent between different species.

-Oxford Nanopore whole-genome sequencing simplifies this process by assembling an organism’s mitochondrial genome or entire genome, instead of a few selected genes.
-In addition, long nanopore sequencing reads can assemble repetitive regions (as well as large SVs) often assembled incorrectly, or entirely missed, by other sequencing technologies.
+Oxford Nanopore whole-genome sequencing simplifies this process by assembling an organism’s mitochondrial or chloroplast genome, or it's entire genome, instead of a few selected genes.
+In addition, long nanopore sequencing reads can assemble repetitive regions (as well as large SVs) often assembled incorrectly, or missed entirely by other sequencing technologies.

-The long nanopore sequencing reads therefore provides greater resolution than other identification methods and, can be used to refine delineation of species as well as identify cryptic species, sub-species and even identify individuals in a population — see non-invasive monitoring for more information.
-Greater resolution of identification is important for programs such as genetic rescue and monitoring of breeding programs.
+The long nanopore sequencing reads therefore provides greater resolution than other identification methods and can be used to refine taxonomy of species, as well as identify cryptic species, sub-species and even identify individuals in a population — see section "non-invasive monitoring" below for more information.
+Individual identification can be vital for conservation programs, such as those carrying out genetic rescue and management of breeding programs.

 Long nanopore sequencing reads also reduce sequencing coverage requirements, as they cover a larger proportion of the genome per read.
 Lower sequencing coverage is not only more cost-effective than traditional methods, as less sequencing is required to identify the organism, but also reduces the time taken to result, speeding up the identification process.